 Fabrice Herrault Ballet Summer Intensive

 Renowned ballet instructor Fabrice Herrault will return to the Ailey Extension this summer to present his acclaimed two-week ballet intensive.
-Fabrice teaches classical ballet in its purest form, technique, artistry and musicality.
+Fabrice teaches classical ballet rooted in the tradition of the Paris Opera Ballet in its purest form, technique, artistry and musicality.
 This program is committed to the growth of each individual student in addition to the importance of brilliant classical ballet technique.
 Mr. Herrault will be joined by world-renowned guest teacher Sofiane Sylve (San Francisco Ballet).

 All classes are held at the prestigious Ailey studios, home of Alvin Ailey American Dance Theater, close to shopping, shows and great restaurants.
 The intensive includes:

-- Daily classes for Intermediate/Advanced dancers, ages 13–16
+Daily classes for intermediate/advanced dancers, ages 13-16 (Intermediate)

 - Studio performance for family and friends

-Please Note: Hotel accommodations are not included in the workshop fee.
-Upon registration, discounts for select NYC hotels are available to students.
-Email firstname.lastname@example.org for more information.
+Please Note: Hotel accommodations are not included in the workshop fee but hotel discounts are available.

 About Fabrice Herrault